We currently have public holidays for 2015 listed. Scroll down to view.

 In Malaysia they are normally in celebration of an historic event, a significant religious event or commemoration, or the birthdays of Kings, Sultans, or governors.
-Malaysia Day and National Independence Day are examples of public holidays that celebrate key historical events, while Hari Raya and Christmas are examples of holidays that days of religious significance.
+Malaysia Day and National Independence Day are examples of public holidays that celebrate key historical events, while Hari Raya, Christmas and Wesak Day are examples of holidays that are of religious significance.

 Malaysia has one of the highest numbers of days off in the world, ranking number seven in the top ten countries after Thailand, Indonesia, India and Hong Kong.
 Fourteen of our holidays are national and celebrated across the nation, while some are also celebrated only in a few states or even in one state.